-I learned to throw the most fundamental of forms, the cylinder, from Bill, at the community arts center on Ft.
-Bragg Army Base in NC in 1987.
-Throwing through repetition the same weight, same form, until I could throw 7 consistent cylinders in one sitting.
+I learned to throw the most fundamental of forms, the cylinder, from Bill at the community arts center on Ft.
+Bragg Army Base in NC in 1987 – throwing through repetition the same weight and same form until I could throw seven consistent cylinders in one sitting.

 I wouldn’t work with clay again until 1994, while working as a counselor on the Big Island of Hawaii.
 Charlotte Margolis, a production potter, shared her studio with me and that, my friends, was all she wrote.

 It wouldn’t be long until I had my own wheel and kiln.
 So much of what I have learned about making pots has come through countless hours on the wheel, a great deal of failure, and tenacity!

 Many pots later, I arrived in Taos, NM with my painter husband to pursue the life of a potter.
 We set up our first gallery, which closed after 14 months.